 Does your stem fit you?

-The handlebar is held by the stem and there are many different stems.
-Longer or shorter stems bring the handlebar closer to the saddle or increase the distance, which also changes the load on the hands.
-The stem can be straight or angled and thus position the handlebar slightly higher or lower.
+The handlebars are held by the stem, and there are many different stems.
+Longer or shorter stems bring the handlebars closer to the saddle or increase the distance, which also changes the load on the hands.
+The stem can be straight or angled, positioning the handlebars slightly higher or lower.

-For trekking bikes, there are adjustable stems, whose height you can adjust on the go with a turn of the multitool.
-If you notice that your hands suffer from one-sided stress on longer bike tours, this can be a good solution.
+For trekking bikes, there are adjustable stems, whose height you can adjust yourself on the go with a turn of the multitool.
+If you notice that your hands suffer from unilateral strain on longer bike tours, this can be a good solution.

-A new handlebar helps if your hands fall asleep on the bike!
+A new handlebar helps if your hands go numb on the bike!

 Your handlebar can be straight, but there are also curved handlebars.
 A curved handlebar has two interesting properties:

-- You can rotate the handlebar in the clamp and thereby adjust how much you need to stretch to grip it.
+- You can rotate the handlebar in the clamp and thus adjust how much you need to stretch to reach it.

-- Additionally, you can influence how much you need to bend your wrists with a slight rotation.
+- You can also influence how much you need to bend your wrists with a slight rotation.

 A new handlebar can help with numb hands.
 Image © Gusset